 But What Do the Reviewers Say?

 Most reviews on Amazon are overall positive.
-The Plant Guru’s oils have, on average, 4 and 5- star ratings, which is pretty good if you’ve ever explored the depths of Amazon reviews.
+The Plant Guru’s oils have, on average, 4 to 5- star ratings, which is pretty good if you’ve ever explored the depths of Amazon reviews.

 Some common complaints are that the oils tend to run out of the containers too quickly, the oils received were damaged, or that the oils received had different textures or consistencies.
 Overall, this seems like it would be an excellent place to start if you are looking to get into essential oils but don’t have a huge budget.